Posts

 On a credible alternative to liberal democracy

 The main idea: Fred Gohlke’s idea of iteratively setting up groups of 3 people who vote on each-other’s progression to ever-higher tiers presents the only credible alternative to liberal democracy.
 0. Posts on this blog are ranked in decreasing order of likeability to myself.
 This entry was originally posted on 22.11.2021, and the current version may have been updated several times from its original form.
 0.1 The Tryptic Model of elections featured in part 2 of this post is not mine at all, but was devised by Fred Gohlke as practical democracy , to which system I'm making relatively minor changes mechanics-wise and explaining in my own words below.
-Still, though the system is almost unchanged, the context to which I apply Gohlke's idea couldn't be more different, the original tweak to empower real democracy made into a full alternative to liberal democracy.
-Thus, all resulting errors, departures from the original design or broader implications readers may choose to draw re
+Still, though the system is almost unchanged, the context to which I apply Gohlke's idea couldn't be more different, the original tweak to empower real democracy here made into a full alternative to liberal democracy.
+Thus, all resulting errors, departures from the original design or broader implications readers may choose to dr

 On rank-ordering very complex datasets